koorchik/perl6-livr-advent-calendar-post/README.md

 }
 ```

-if there is no arguments you can just pass the name of the rule
+if there are no arguments, you can just pass the name of the rule as string

 ```perl6
 {